-position due to his involvement in the insurrection.228 He has since faced legal and professional repercussions, including investigations by the State Bar of Texas.229 William Calhoun, a Georgia attorney who openly boasted on social media about breaching the Capitol and participating in the violence.230 Calhoun's actions, including his statements that he was part of an "armed revolution" to overturn the election, were emblematic of the extremism that motivated many of the rioters.
-He was later arrested, charged and convicted with several federal crimes.231
+Calhoun's actions, including his statements that he was part of an "armed revolution" to overturn the election, were emblematic of the extremism that motivated many of the rioters.
+He was later arrested, charged and convicted with several federal crimes.230

 The involvement of lawyers in the January 6th insurrection raises serious legal and ethical concerns.
-The actions of the lawyers involved in the insurrection, whether through providing legal justification or directly participating in the violence, represent a stark violation of these ethical obligations.232 The participation of lawyers in an insurrection that sought to overturn a democratic election highlights the dangers of politicizing the legal profession and using legal arguments to justify unlawful actions.233 It also underscores the need for the legal community to reaffirm its commitment to the democratic principles embedded in the lawyers' oath.
+The actions of the lawyers involved in the insurrection, whether through providing legal justification or directly participating in the violence, represent a stark violation of these ethical obligations.231 The participation of lawyers in an insurrection that sought to overturn a democratic election highlights the dangers of politicizing the legal profession and using legal arguments to justify unlawful actions.232 It also underscores the need for the legal community to reaffirm its commitment to the democratic principles embedded in the lawyers' oath.